tango-controls/tango-doc/source/tools-and-extensions/logviewer/logviewer.rst

 Add colocated devices
 ---------------------

-The *Add Colocated* option adds all devices, running on the same device server instance, as logging sources.
-For example, if you have a :code:`TangoTest/test` instance with :code:`sys/tg_test/1` and :code:`sys/tg_test/2` devices, choosing *Add Colocated* on any of these devices will add both of them.
-The same applies for *Remove Colocated* and *Set Logging Level (colocated)* options.
+The :guilabel:`Add Colocated` option adds all devices, running on the same device server instance, as logging sources.
+For example, if you have a :code:`TangoTest/test` instance with :code:`sys/tg_test/1` and :code:`sys/tg_test/2` devices, choosing :guilabel:`Add Colocated` on any of these devices will add both of them.
+The same applies for :guilabel:`Remove Colocated` and :guilabel:`Set Logging Level (colocated)` options.

 Actions menu